tomas-fryza/esp-micropython/lab4-timers/README.md

        sys.exit(0)
    ```

-The init keyword arguments are:
+Some important notes:

-   * `freq` is the timer frequency, in units of Hz
+   * The function `timer_handler(t)` is defined to act as the interrupt service routine (ISR).
+The parameter `t` (the Timer object) is passed when the interrupt occurs.
-   * `period` is the timer period in milliseconds
+   * The timer initialization uses `period` to set the timer period in milliseconds or `freq` to set the timer frequency in units of Hz.
-   * `mode` can be `Timer.ONE_SHOT` or `Timer.PERIODIC`
+   * `mode` can be `Timer.ONE_SHOT` or `Timer.PERIODIC`.
    * `callback` is executed whenever a timer is triggered.
-The callback must take one argument, which is passed the Timer object.
-   * Note that the timer is running even when program stopped.
-It must be deinicialized.
+   * Note that the timer is running even when program is stopped.
+Call `tim.deinit()` to stop and clean up the timer, releasing any associated resources.

 <!--
 > **NOTE:** In MicroPython, the timer parameter of the `mycallback` function is a reference to the timer object that triggered the interrupt.
 This parameter allows you to identify which timer initiated the interrupt if your code works with multiple timers.